 If you want to make a backup of your live site, simply use your FTP program to download a copy of everthing on your server.
 If something happens on your server, you can upload your backup or any part of it you need.
 Everything is instantly restored.
-Be careful about not overwriting files you do not want to change.
+Just be careful about not accidentally overwriting files you do not want to change.

 We've done our best to eliminate problems in the installation process, but if something doesn't seem to be working, it could be an issue with your server settings.
 Linux servers assign every file and folder a four digit number to control who can view and write to those locations.
 And depending on how your server is configured, those numbers may need to be tweaked.

 If you are using FileZilla to access your webserver, it's easy to see these numbers beside the various files and folders.
 And by right clicking those numbers, you will find an option to reset them.
 To get everything working, verify that the permissions for the boltwire folder and its subdirectories are all set to 0755.
 The folder for your site folder should be set to 0777.
 And the index.php file in each site folder should be set to 0644.